|14th October to 23rd October in 2023

 Engili pula Bathukamma

-The Venue of Bathukama 2019This is festival of Telangana and is generally celebrated by the Hindu.
-Women and young girls celebrate this festival in a group in their respective localities.
-Everyone eagerly waits for this festival, even the men of the household help prepare for the celebration.
+The Venue of Bathukama 2023This is the festival of Telangana and is generally celebrated by the Hindus.
+Women and young girls celebrate this festival in their respective localities.
+Everyone eagerly waits for this festival; even the men of the household help prepare for the celebration.

 Why is Bathukama Celebrated?
-About the Festival and its ImportanceThis festival is to pray to the Goddess for health and achievements of each family.
+About the Festival and its ImportanceThis festival is to pray to the Goddess for the health and achievements of each family.
 Young women of the Hindu household get to pray to the Goddess for a husband of their choice.
-It also is a chance to teach the young girls on how to take care of their future husband and in-laws.
+It also is a chance to teach young girls how to take care of their future husbands and in-laws.

 Meaning of BathukamaBathukamma means “Mother Goddess come to life”.
 It represents the culture and identity of the people of Telangana and involves the worship of Maha Gauri - “Life Giver” in the form of Gauri Devi (patron goddess of womanhood).

 Preparations for Bathukama FestivalThe festival involves young women arranging flowers in stacks and making rangoli to start the celebrations.
-The men also help celebrate this festival, by aiding in the preparations like by collecting the different vibrant colour flowers such as Marigold, Lotus, Senna.
-Some of the women dip a few flowers in various vibrant colours and then arrange them in a wide plate, stacked.
+The men also help celebrate this festival by aiding in the preparations by collecting the different vibrant colors of flowers such as Marigold, Lotus, and Senna.
+Some women dip a few flowers in various vibrant colors and then arrange them on a wide plate stacked.

-Performing the RitualsThe rituals of this festival are performed by the Hindu women, especially young girls, who gather around in large numbers in their local areas during the evening time.
-Forming a circle, they then form a circle and perform the ritual which involves them singing a folk song and revolving around the Bathukamma, all the while clapping their hands and walking in synchronised steps.
-This entire performance is to invoke the blessings of the goddess for good health and prosperity for their families.
+Performing the RitualsThe rituals of this festival are performed by Hindu women, especially young girls, who gather around in large numbers in their local areas during the evening.
+They then form a circle and perform the ritual, which involves them singing a folk song and revolving around the Bathukamma while clapping their hands and walking in synchronized steps.
+This entire performance invokes the goddess's blessings for good health and prosperity for their families.

-This nine days festival that concludes on Durgashtami includes a kind of food offering every day which are easy to prepare so young girls can participate as well.
-On the last day, there is a massive celebration with drums, music and energy of the people as they take the Bathukamma to the water bodies to immerse them.
-The women carry the stacks of flowers on their head to the nearest large water body.
+This nine-day festival that concludes on Durgashtami includes a kind of food offering every day that is easy to prepare such young girls can also participate.
+On the last day, there is a massive celebration with drums, music, and energy of the people as they take the Bathukamma to the water bodies to immerse themselves.
+The women carry the stacks of flowers on their heads to the nearest large water body.
 Since everything used during the festival is biodegradable, there is no harm done to the water bodies.
 This entire ritual is a visual treat for everyone on the outside.
-One is travelled to a different world when witnessing this and so this festival should be on your checklist.
+One is travelling to a different world when witnessing this and so this festival should be on your checklist.

-Origin Story of BathukamaThere are a few myths on how the festival came into being in the Hindu religion.
-One of them being that in the Chola Dynasty, A king named Dharmangada used to rule South India.
-His wife had lost a hundred sons and was now praying to Goddess Lakshmi for another child and then they were blessed with a girl.
-She survived a lot of unforeseen accidents as a child and hence was named Bathukamma.
-The festival is eagerly looked forward by the Hindu women so they can pray for the health and prosperity of their household from the “Mother of Life”.
+Origin Story of BathukamaThere are a few myths about how the festival came into being in the Hindu religion.
+One of them is that in the Chola Dynasty, A king named Dharmangada used to rule South India.
+His wife had lost a hundred sons and was now praying to Goddess Lakshmi for another child, and then they were blessed with a girl.
+She survived many unforeseen accidents as a child and hence was named Bathukamma.
+The festival is eagerly looked forward to by Hindu women so they can pray for the health and prosperity of their household from the “Mother of Life.”

-The festival brings out the beauty of nature is the entire celebration is eco-friendly.
-The preparations and rituals are so colourful and unique that they bring joy and happiness even to the audience.
+The festival brings out nature's beauty, and the entire celebration is eco-friendly.
+The preparations and rituals are so colorful and unique that they bring joy and happiness to the audience.